debezium/container-images/connect-base/0.9/README.md

 This environment variable is an advanced setting.
 Set this to the number of milliseconds to wait for tasks to shutdown gracefully while the connectors complete all processing, record any final data, and clean up resources.
 This is the total amount of time, not per task.
 All task have shutdown triggered, then they are waited on sequentially.
 The default is `10000`, or 10 seconds.

-### `OFFSET_STORAGE_REPLICATION_FACTOR`

-This environment variable is an advanced setting.
-Set this to the replication factor needed for offset storage topic.
-The default value is `1` replication.

-### `OFFSET_STORAGE_PARTITIONS`

-This environment variable is an advanced setting.
-Set this to the partitions needed for offset storage topic.
-The default value is `25` partitions.

-### `CONFIG_STORAGE_REPLICATION_FACTOR`

-This environment variable is an advanced setting.
-Set this to the replication factor needed for config storage topic.
-The default value is `1` replication.

-### `CONFIG_STORAGE_PARTITIONS`

-This environment variable is an advanced setting.
-Set this to the partitions needed for config storage topic.
-The default value is `1` partition.

-### `STATUS_STORAGE_REPLICATION_FACTOR`

-This environment variable is an advanced setting.
-Set this to the replication factor needed for status storage topic.
-The default value is `1` replication.

-### `STATUS_STORAGE_PARTITIONS`

-This environment variable is an advanced setting.
-Set this to the partitions needed for status storage topic.
-The default value is `1` partition.

 ### `HEAP_OPTS`

 This environment variable is recommended.
 Use this to set the JVM options for the Kafka broker.
 By default a value of '-Xmx1G -Xms1G' is used, meaning that each Kafka broker uses 1GB of memory.
 Using too little memory may cause performance problems, while using too much may prevent the broker from starting properly given the memory available on the machine.
 Obviously the container must be able to use the amount of memory defined by this environment variable.